siderolabs/talos/docs/talosctl/talosctl_cluster_create.md

       --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s) --with-bootloader             enable bootloader to load kernel and initramfs from disk image after install (default true)
-      --with-debug                  enable debug in Talos config to send service logs to the console --with-init-node              create the cluster with an init node (default true) --workers int                 the number of workers to create (default 1)
+      --with-debug                  enable debug in Talos config to send service logs to the console --with-init-node              create the cluster with an init node --workers int                 the number of workers to create (default 1)
 ```